nitinkgp23/nitinkgp23.github.io/_posts/2020-09-23-A to Z- guide to your campus placements.md

     Once all tests are over, its time to start preparing for your interview.
     + Prepare your Resume

     I reiterate *Prepare your resume very very well.* This is one part, that can *break* your interview.
 Not all companies have a specific 'Resume round', but your interviewer might glance at your resume in a coding round and throw you a question based on one of your projects that you did, or a course that you took.
 Remember, you can afford to not answer a coding question but you *cannot* afford to not answer a question based on your internship/project.
 That puts a bad impression on the interviewer.
     Prepare short notes based on each project/internship that you did.
 Go back to your notes from the internship or the presentation, and study them well.
 Understand all techniques that you used at that time.
 Prepare a *critical analysis* on why you chose to go with a certain technique and not with something else.
 Revise all the courses that you mentioned on your resume.

-    + Stop coding; Start solving questions on paper Start practising solving questions on paper.
+    + Stop coding; Start solving questions on paper

+    Start practising solving questions on paper.
 You will notice that this is not entirely same as writing code on a code editor.
 You will have to think of the solution beforehand, have a clear understanding of the approach, and only then start converting it on paper.
 Try to keep the code as clean as possible: making it messy implies you did't have a clear approach in your mind when you started.
 Also, *no psuedo code*.
 Write the code in proper syntax.

     + InterviewBit Mock Interview

     InterviewBit also has a Mock Interview feature where you can schedule interviews with a stranger, and you take turns interviewing each other.
 This proves to be fruitful in getting a actual feel of the interview.

     + Basic Data-Structures ramp-up

     Go through the Data Structures from Geeks for Geeks again.
 Do you remember how to implement QuickSort or a priority-queue?
 The implementations of basic Data-structures or algorithms are rarely used while coding, since you directly use STL library.
 But, it is important to brush them up, since these can be easily be asked in an interview.

     + Geeks For Geeks Interview Questions

     Go through common [company-wise interview questions](https://www.geeksforgeeks.org/must-coding-questions-company-wise/) from Geeks for Geeks.
 During the hiring season, common ongoing interview questions are also updated in LeetCode.

 ### Phase III

+Welcome to the grand finale!
+Now is the time to stop learning new things, and revise whatever you have learnt uptil this point.

+**Before Interview**

+Prepare a short note on basic interview questions like your introduction, your strength and weaknesses etc. These are generic questions, and are not usually asked in Software development profile, but it is always good to be prepared.

+Brush up your resume, revise your notes, and keep calm.

+**During Interview**

+The interview days can be quite tiring.
+Be prepared.
+Have a good night's sleep because the next days can be very tiring.
+Plan your companies beforehand according to your shortlists.
+If you have more than 2 shortlists in a company in one half of the day, you will have to prioritize.
+Talk to placecoms about your preference, and they will try their best to accomodate you accordingly.

+Also, once you have an offer from a company, you *cannot appear for an interview for any other company*, even if it is in the same day or the same half.
+Therefore, prioritizing becomes quite important.
+You do not want to sit for an interview, just "for trying it out".
+If you happen to get selected, you cannot back down.

 -----

+## Some Tips and Tricks

 ## FAQs